 Here is also yet another reason why starchy vegetables should be the carbohydrate source of choice.
 Starchy vegetables are converted to glucose only when digested so they are the healthier choice for most.

 Forgetting about the other aspects of the lifestyle

-While diet is the main focus of this website and is certain the central point of the Paleo diet lifestyle, other lifestyle factors play a very important role on health and shouldn’t be forgotten.
+While diet is the main focus of this website and is certain the central point of Paleo lifestyle, other lifestyle factors play a very important role on health and shouldn't be forgotten.
 The three main other lifestyle factors to keep in mind other than diet are exercise, stress and sleep.